Dejean97/Project-2-Data-Insights-and-Strategy/README.md

 Analysing transactional and customer demoraphic data to identify behaviour trends and define a customer segmentation, informing a future sales strategy using MySQL, Tableau & Powerpoint

-*Please note inspiration and data for this project came from the KPMG Innovation and Digital Solutions virtual internship offered on [Forage](https://www.theforage.com)*
+*Please note, inspiration and data for this project came from the KPMG Innovation and Digital Solutions virtual internship offered on [Forage](https://www.theforage.com)*